kellysautter/10cKelly/README.md

+Change made 05/25/22

+* DonC changes for LOD attribute derived attribute rule code.
+This is not complete, but mainly for viewing at the moment.
+* KJS changes for Workstation Migration.
+More duplication elimination.
+Also allows user to start with moving a LOD like sHost.LOD and it will create the ER/PDG/LOD etc.

 Change made 05/17/22
 * There was a derived attribute dCardinality in 10d tzerem2o.vml and in the ER.
 Added to 10c so we would be in sync.